The void data type in Typescript represents the return value of functions that don’t return a value or return statements that do not return anything.

 1 2 3 4 5 6 7 | function someFunc() { } let a = someFunc() console.log(a) //undefined |

-To assign null first make the strictNullChecks
+To assign null, first, make the strictNullChecks

-false in tsconfig.ts.
+.
 Remember that making it false is not a recommended practice.

 1 2 3 4 5 6 7 | { "compilerOptions": { "strictNullChecks": false }, } |